vineethNaroju/Distributed-Counter-Query/README.md

 2. A status daemon to display node-reponse periodically.

 # TODO
+1. Implement convergence detection and end query daemon. (priority)
-1. All configurable replicas to each node and write ops (sync + async) to subset replicas.
+2. All configurable replicas to each node and write ops (sync + async) to subset replicas. (replicas will be separate repo)
-2. Configurable process-query loop count for each node.
+3. Configurable process-query loop count for each node. (boring)